Top Tourist Attractions for Your Next Visit to Chandigarh

-Chandigarh has derived its name from two words – ‘Chandi’ which refers to the goddess whose temple is located close by and ‘Garh’ which means a fort.
-Also known as the ‘City Beautiful’, Chandigarh is widely appreciated for its cleanliness.
+Chandigarh gets its name from two words.
+‘Chandi’ refers to the goddess whose temple is located close by.
+And ‘Garh’ means a fort.
+Known as the ‘City Beautiful’, Chandigarh is widely appreciated for its cleanliness.

-The city is well connected by air, road, and rail and has much to offer the discerning traveller who is guaranteed to see glimpses of the city’s past, culture, and tradition.
+Well-connected by air, road, and rail, the city offers wonderful experiences to the discerning traveller!
+For instance, tourists can see glimpses of the city’s past, culture, and tradition here.

 Beautiful Gardens and Parks in Chandigarh

-Chandigarh is perhaps the only city of India which is blessed with so many wonderful parks and gardens, each more beautiful than the other.
-No wonder, it is a pleasure to breathe the clean air here.
+Chandigarh is the only Indian city that’s blessed with so many wonderful parks and gardens, each more beautiful than the other.
+No wonder, it is a pleasure to breathe the clean air in Chandigarh.

-What makes these gardens even more special is their own individual unique features that make them stand out and attract tourists from all across India and abroad.
+What makes these gardens even more special is the individual unique features that make them stand out and attract tourists from across India and abroad.

-Located next to the Cricket Stadium in Sector 16, Chandigarh’s Rose Garden (named after Dr. Zakir Hussain, former President of India) is known worldwide for being the largest Rose Garden in the whole of Asia, spread across 27 acres of land.
+Chandigarh’s Rose Garden is the largest Rose Garden in the whole of Asia.
+It is spread across twenty-seven acres of land.

-When you visit this world-famous garden, you will be awe-struck to see over 1600 different varieties of roses and some of the most interesting varieties of trees that rank high on medicinal value.
-If you happen to be in Chandigarh during the month of February, you will get an opportunity to attend the “Festival of Gardens” which is organised every year.
+So, when you visit this world-famous garden, you will be awe-struck to see over 1600 different varieties of roses.
+It also has some of the most interesting varieties of trees that rank high on medicinal value.

-As the name suggests, this is an aromatic garden (a part of Leisure Valley), home to a huge variety of fragrant plants and flowers including Jasmine, Champa, Motia and Raat Ki Rani.
-The Garden of Fragrance is situated in Sector 36, Chandigarh.
+As the name suggests, this is an aromatic garden (a part of Leisure Valley) in Sector 36, Chandigarh.
+Home to a vast variety of fragrant plants and flowers including Jasmine, Champa, Motia and Raat Ki Rani!

-The Rock Garden is one of the most unique and highly acclaimed tourist attractions in Chandigarh.
-Located in Sector 1 between Capitol complex and Sukhna Lake, the Rock Garden was designed and constructed by Nek Chand.
+Located in Sector 1, between Capitol Complex and Sukhna Lake, the Rock Garden was designed and constructed by Nek Chand.

-The most unique and valuable feature of this garden is that it has on display a number of creative figures and sculptures that have been created using urban & industrial waste materials and art objects such as bottles, tin cans, broken glass, etc.
+The most unique and valuable feature of this garden is that it has on display several creative figures and sculptures that have been created using urban & industrial waste materials and art objects such as bottles, tin cans, broken glass, etc.

 Once you visit this masterpiece, you will understand the value of creative thinking and appreciate how beauty can be created from waste and discarded materials.

-Situated on the Chandigarh – Shimla road, Pinjore Gardens is one of the most popular picnic spots in Chandigarh and is spread across more than 100 acres.
+Situated on the Chandigarh – Shimla road, Pinjore Gardens is one of the most popular picnic spots in Chandigarh.
+The garden spans over a hundred acres.

-Also called Yadavindra Gardens, these gardens were designed by Fidai Khan.
+Also called Yadavindra Gardens, the gardens are designed by Fidai Khan.
 In addition to its sloping grounds, the Pinjore Garden looks even more splendid due to the fountains that can be found around the garden.

-Inaugurated in 1988 on Children’s Day and located in Sector 1, this is a forest area that is dedicated to the deceased and allows people to plant trees in the memory of their loved ones.
+Inaugurated in 1988 on Children’s Day and located in Sector 1, it is a forest area dedicated to the deceased.
+It allows people to plant trees in the memory of their loved ones.

-As is evident from its name, Shanti Kunj is a serene and peaceful garden in Sector 16 which is popular with people who enjoy yoga and long walks.
+As is evident from its name, Shanti Kunj is a serene and peaceful garden in Sector 16.
+It is popular with people who enjoy yoga and long walks.
 The highlights of the garden include medicinal plants, flowering trees, open-air stage, and pools.

-In addition to these, there are many other serene, green and beautiful gardens in Chandigarh including the Botanical Garden in Sector 1, Rajendra Park, Cactus Garden, and the Terrace Garden.
+In addition to these, there are many other serene, green and beautiful gardens in Chandigarh.
+These include the Botanical Garden in Sector 1, Rajendra Park, Cactus Garden, and the Terrace Garden.

 Religion and Faith – Places of Worship in Chandigarh

 Both Sikhs and Hindus co-exist in this City of Gardens.
-There are a number of Gurudwaras and temples in and around the vicinity of Chandigarh and each one of them holds special significance for the devotees – making them some of the frequently visited and best tourist spots in Chandigarh.
+There are several Gurudwaras and temples in and around the vicinity of Chandigarh.
+And each one of them holds special significance for the devotees – making them some of the frequently visited and best tourist spots in Chandigarh.

-Located about 8 km from the Chandigarh bus stop; this is a famous temple of Goddess Mansa Devi and is frequently visited by worshippers from all over India, especially during Navratras.
+Located about 8 km from the Chandigarh bus stop; this is a famous temple of Goddess Mansa Devi.
+It is frequently visited by worshippers from all over India, especially during Navratras.

-When in Chandigarh, you must visit the Chandi Mandir which is situated about 15 km from Chandigarh and 10 km from the Mansa Devi Temple, on the Chandigarh – Kalka road and is home to Goddess Chandi.
+When in Chandigarh, you must visit the Chandi Mandir.
+It is situated about 15 km from Chandigarh and 10 km from the Mansa Devi Temple, on the Chandigarh – Kalka road.
+The temple is home to Goddess Chandi.
 In fact, it is believed that Chandigarh was named after this temple.

 Just 20 km from the city, this Lord Shiva temple sees large crowds of devotees, especially during Shivratri.

-The Baoli Sahib Gurudwara is located on the Zirakpur – Kalka Highway and holds a lot of religious significance for the Sikh community.
-It is believed that it was Guru Gobind Singh who solved the problem of water shortage in this area by shooting an arrow into the ground.
+The Baoli Sahib Gurudwara is located on the Zirakpur – Kalka Highway.
+It holds a lot of religious significance for the Sikh community.
+It is believed that Guru Gobind Singh solved the problem of water shortage in this area by shooting an arrow into the ground.

-The spot where the arrow hit the ground became the source of thirst quenching water for the people of this village.
-The baoli or shallow well is considered to be very holy.
+The spot where the arrow hit the ground became the source of thirst-quenching water for the people of this village.
+The baoli or shallow well is very holy.

 Buildings, Architecture, and History